pallets/flask/docs/deploying/index.rst

-"Production" means "not development", which applies whether you're serving your application publicly to millions of users or privately / locally to a single user. **Do not use the development server when deploying to production.
-It is intended for use only during local development.
+"Production" means "not development", which applies whether you're serving your application publicly to millions of users or privately / locally to a single user. **This is a development server.
+Do not use it in a production deployment.
 It is not designed to be particularly secure, stable, or efficient.**

 Self-Hosted Options
 -------------------